thibault-ketterer/celestia-tools/sysadmin_tools/README.md

     $ bash start.sh

-replace service in systemd with call to start.sh
+replace service in systemd with call to start.sh, see above

 # small utils